Tim Eyman: 2000

 After the implementation of the I-695 tax cuts by the legislature, many local governments raised taxes and fees in 1999 to cover the shortfall.
 Stating local governments largely raised property taxes to cover deficits and the legislature's use of the state budget surplus to cover shortfalls negated the need for tax increases a, Eyman sponsored Initiative 722 to reverse negate new property tax increases by capping yearly increases at 2%.
 Other taxes increases, like school levies, were not subject to I-722's tax increase limits.
 The measure won 55.89% voter approval.

 2001

 Citing Washington as being the "5th highest taxed state in the nation," with property taxes that "double every 7 to 9 years" from "decades" of yearly increases as high as 6%, Eyman filed Initiative 747 to limit property taxes in Washington.
 This measure sought to impose a 1% cap on annual property tax increases.
 It won with 57.6% voter approval.
-In 2007, after the initiative was declared unconstitutional by the Washington State Supreme Court, Governor Locke called a special session of the legislature to restore the 1% property tax increase limit.
+In 2007, after the initiative was declared unconstitutional by the Washington State Supreme Court, Governor Christine Gregoire called a special session of the legislature to restore the 1% property tax increase limit.
 It passed 39–9 in the Senate, and 86–8 in the House.